 Why You Get Brain Fog When Sick

 When you are sick, the immune system releases signaling molecules to fight infection.
-These signals can affect how brain cells communicate and how blood vessels regulate flow in the brain¹.
+These signals can affect how brain cells communicate and how blood vessels regulate cerebral blood flow¹.
 As a result, attention, memory, and processing speed may feel reduced.
 This is a functional change, not a permanent injury.

 Viral infections are a common trigger.
-During illness, immune cells cross or signal across the blood-brain barrier and influence brain activity¹.
+During illness, immune cells can cross the blood-brain barrier and signal within the brain, influencing brain activity.
 This response helps the body recover but can temporarily impair cognitive function.
 Many people experience this effect without realizing its biological basis.

 This guide covers common causes of brain fog and treatments, and explains practical ways to improve mental clarity.